PaimaStudios/paima-engine-docs/docs/home/100-state-machine/300-react-to-events/3-funnel-types/200-configuration.md

 The format of the config file is a yaml object mapping of a network name to the config object.
 The name is used then in the `extensions.yml` configuration in order to associate Paima Primitives with a particular network.
+You can use `extensions.$NETWORK.yml` to have different extension files for different deployments (ex: `localhost` or `mainnet`)

 Each entry should have a `type` variable, which can be one of
 - `evm-main`